-A second way for a computer to communicate with the AED 512/767 is through the parallel port shown in the lower left-hand portion of the system architecture drawing.
+A second way for a computer to communicate with the AED 512/767/1024 is through the parallel port shown in the lower left-hand portion of the system architecture drawing.
 This port transfers either 8 bit bytes or 16 bit words in parallel at a high rate.
-Imaging applications normally require parallel transfers because the screen is filled with pixels, each addressed from memory.
-This contrasts with graphics applications where programmed vectors and simplified conics are generated within the terminal and drawn on the video terminal screen.
-The parallel port requires a flat ribbon cable connected from the back of the terminal to the host adaptor card.
-AED has available parallel interface adaptor cards (also called Direct Memory Access-DMA-cards) for computers manufactured by Digital Equipment Corporation.
-Cards for other computers may be made available as required.
+Imaging applications normally require parallel transfers because of the large amounts of data needed to create an image.
+The parallel port requires a flat ribben cable connected from the back of the terminal to the host adaptor card.
+AED has available parallel interface adaptor cards (also called Direct Memory Access cards) for computers manufactured by Digital Equipment Corporation.

-All data transfers and functions of the AED 512/767 are controlled by a 6502A microprocessor with the associated microcode memory (RAM and PROM).
+All data transfers and functions of the AED 512/767/1024 are controlled by a 6502A microprocessor with the associated firmware and memory (RAM and PROM).
 The 6502A has a cycle rate of two megahertz.
 PROMS are used for firmware while RAMS are used for temporary buffering and storage of user microcode, down-loadable from the host.
 The 6502A bus connector is available to the user.
-Considerable hardware circuitry is employed within the AED terminal to speed graphics generation and video refresh.
+The hardware within the AED terminal has been optimized to speed graphics generation and video refresh.